 Flying into Maun airport (MUB) and renting out a 4×4 to self-drive to the game reserve is an option for many.
 For others, flying into one of the camps airstrips by chartered plane is another option.

 Alternatively, visitors can book their Botswana safari by 4×4 and can be picked up by the safari guide at the airport.
+For visitors wondering how to get to Botswana, you can fly to Maun (MAU), Gaborone (GAB) or Kasane (BBK) airports.

-Central Kalahari GR is located 155 miles south of Maun, the gateway to the Okavango Delta.
+Home to one of Botswana’s best parks and reserves, Central Kalahari GR is located 155 miles south of Maun, the gateway to the Okavango Delta.
 The drive takes about five hours.

 The park has four entrances and most visitors driving to the park will use the Matswere Gate, which is about 24 miles north of the popular Deception Valley.
 After rain, the road can be very bad and driving times will be longer.